 Undertake the Foundations for Ministry course to support this discernment process.

 Applying for Pastoral Worker Training

 You will need the support and agreement of your incumbent and your PCC to proceed.
-Your incumbent will then contact Revd Vivien Gisby, the Warden of Pastoral Workers for an application pack which must be submitted by the end of April in a given year.
+Your incumbent will then contact the Ministry department at Church House for an application pack, which must be submitted by the end of July in a given year.
 Your call from God will be discerned through a diocesan selection process which will be completed by the end of June to start training that autumn.